 They mold any area and turn it into what gives life to the characters and energy to the story.
 They take an exterior location of a building and match an interior of the same building on a soundstage.

 They stay on top of the latest techniques for creating any visual look the producer, director, or production designer needs for the success of the movie.

 Richard Bridgland Production Designer for The Commuter Shares a Special Moment

-Any one of these positions provides an entry to the motion picture industry whether it is in a major city or a production shooting on location.
-From these positions, you can move up to being an art director, production designer, or even a director.
+Any one of these positions provides an entry to the motion picture industry, whether it is in a major city or a production shooting on location.
+You can move up to being an art director, production designer, or even a director from these positions.